![]() |

 and legally correct.
 This article includes extensive discussion of transition

 and transition plans.
+How Can I Write SMART IEP Goals for Behavior Problems?
+The process is the same for any goal - academic or behavioral.
+You need to clearly define the target behavior.
 8 Steps to Better IEP Meetings: Play Hearts, Not Poker by Jennifer Bollero, Esq.
-Mother of child with autism explains that parents need to learn the ules and strategies, to reduce the risks when you negotiate for your child.
+Mother of child with autism explains that parents need to learn the rules and strategies, to reduce the risks when you negotiate for your child.
 "Your child's IEP should never be a gamble.
 Know what your goals are and work them.
 Many roads lead to the same place.
 Many different cards can win the game."
 School Must Offer an IEP to Child with a Disability.
 The child has a disability, school does not write an IEP or provide FAPE.
 In Knable v.
 Bexley, the U. S. Court of Appeals for the Sixth Circuit issues a clear, well-written decisions about IEPs, IEP meetings, child find, substantive and procedural violations, and tuition reimbursement.
 Support

 for School Personnel and Parent Training: Often Overlooked Keys to Success

-by Susan Bardet, Esq.
+by Attorney Susan Bardet.
 To help children learn and succeed, IEP teams

 can use the tools provided by IDEA, including support for school personnel

 and training for parents.
-Use Appendix A as a Tool.
-Learn how to use Appendix A to answer questions
+Use the Commentary as a Tool.
+Learn how to use the Commentary to answer questions

 about IEPs, IEP meetings, IEP teams, when the IEP should be revised,

 the parental role, transition, and other topics.
+Can a Child with an IEP Fail?
+The IEP does not guarantee that your child won’t fail, although it is unusual for a child with an IEP to fail.
 Tactics & Strategies: IEP Goals and Objectives.
 How can you get good goals and objectives in your child's IEP?
 What can you do if the school wants to use subjective "teacher observations," not objective testing in the IEP?
 How can parents avoid "methodology disputes?"
 Pete and Pam Wright teach you to use tactics and strategies in IEPs.
+Tips & Tricks for Getting Effective IEPs.
+Nothing is foolproof and nothing is perfect.
+But these tricks and tips worked well for Parent Advocate Sharon Lutz and helped her get good programs that met her children’s needs.
 Tactics

 & Strategies: How to Use a Parent IEP Attachment.
 Confused at